 Some may never be detected, but larger fibroids or those that cause symptoms are often felt during a pelvic exam or seen on an imaging

-Common Symptoms of Uterine Fibroids
+Common Uterine Fibroids Symptoms

-- Heavy bleeding during menstruation
+- Heavy bleeding during menstruation.

 - Longer than normal menstrual cycles (more than a week).

-- Pelvic pain
+- Pelvic pain.

-- Pelvic pressure
+- Pelvic pressure.

 - Urinary problems, like frequent urination or difficulty emptying the bladder all the way.

-- Back or leg pain
+- Back or leg pain.